Our skin specialists can help you achieve your desired look

 What can be done with fillers?

-Many issues can be addressed with dermal fillers.
-Examples include:
+Many issues can be addressed with dermal fillers, such as:

-- Restoration of shape and volume to the face (eg cheeks, temples, jawline)
+- Restoration of shape and volume to the face (cheeks, temples, jawline)

 - Lip augmentation and smoothing of lines around the lips